-I also created an easy questionnaire with over 35 questions that you can bring with you to the interview and take notes on!
+I also created an easy questionnaire with over 35 questions to ask a child care provider that you can bring with you to the interview and take notes on!
 Sign up for my email list to receive this printable.

 - If you are visiting a daycare don’t schedule your visit so you can get a sense of how the center is run when they aren’t expecting people.
 If you are visiting a home care provider ask for a range of times that you can come.
 Try to avoid nap time (usually between 12-2pm)